Bhagavad Gita Chapter 11 Verse 26 Meaning

 Available in 16 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: All the sons of Dhritarashtra, along with the hosts of kings of the earth, Bhishma, Drona, and Karna, as well as the chief among our warriors.
+The Gita addresses cosmic vision with characteristic directness here.
+All the sons of Dhritarashtra, along with the hosts of kings of the earth, Bhishma, Drona, and Karna, as well as the chief among our warriors.
+Within the broader arc of Chapter 11, this verse builds on Krishna's systematic exposition of divine awe.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team